tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Privacy-Sensitive Connections:
 : Connections made by clients that are explicitly Privacy-Sensitive are treated differently from connections made for generic system behavior, such as non-user-initiated maintenance connections.
-This distinction is only relevant on the client host, and does not get communicated to other network entities.
+This distinction is only relevant on the client, and does not get communicated to other network entities.
 Certain applications, such as browsers, can choose to treat all connections as privacy-sensitive.